gbmhunter/MString/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v2.2.5.0  2014-10-09 MString now compiles with C++11.
-v2.2.4.0  2014-10-07 Switched the printf 'ul' and similar specifiers in 'MString.cpp' for portable ones defined in 'inttypes.h', closes #60.
+v2.2.6.0  2014-10-31 Added a MString::Append() overload that supports appending a single char to the string, and associated unit tests, closes #61. v2.2.5.0  2014-10-09 MString now compiles with C++11. v2.2.4.0  2014-10-07 Switched the printf 'ul' and similar specifiers in 'MString.cpp' for portable ones defined in 'inttypes.h', closes #60.
 Added dependencies to README. v2.2.3.0  2014-09-25 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
 Many have actual and expected around the wrong way, closes #58.